openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 Integer types and floating-point types are the *numeric types*.

-Larger types include smaller types (of their values):
+Larger types include smaller types or their values:

 -  ``double`` > ``float`` > ``long`` > ``int`` > ``short`` > ``byte``
 -  ``bigint`` > ``long`` > ``int`` > ``short`` > ``byte``

 A smaller type’s value can be assigned to a larger type’s variable.

-The type *bigint* is an exception because any integer value or some string type values can be converted into *bigint* by using built-in functions *BigInt(anyInteger: long): bigint* or *BigInt(anyIntegerString: string): bigint*.
+Type *bigint* is an exception because any integer value or some string type values can be converted into *bigint* by using built-in functions *BigInt(anyInteger: long): bigint*, or *BigInt(anyIntegerString: string): bigint*.

 .. index::
    numeric type